GaetanLepage/phd-manuscript/sections/1_introduction/1_motivations.typ

 === Acoustic Localization and Navigation to Enhance Perception

-Perceptually-motivated navigation is an interesting example of a complex multimodal robotics task.
+Perceptually-motivated navigation is an interesting example of a complex multimodal robotics tasks.
 It can be framed in various ways, depending on the context and the targeted application.
 Robots must often perform complex tasks that require gathering information and planning actions with foresight.
 Moreover, robots rarely have full observability.